lapinek/java-rcs-developer/README.developing-scripted-connectors.md

     1. Start debugging.

-        For example, you can select the bug button in the upper right:
+        For example, you can select the bug button in the upper right of your IDE UI:

         <img alt="Debug Button Highlighted in IntelliJ Tool Bar" src="README_files/intellij.debug-run.png" width="512" />